-With recent shifts in customer behavior patterns, there is opportunity for restaurants to reimagine the customer experience, discover value in new products and services, and use data to rethink business models.
-Agility, efficiencies and strong partnerships through digitally led solutions are all critical ingredients on the menu for any service-based organization.
+With recent shifts in customer behavior patterns and technological advancements in the food and dining industry, there is an opportunity for restaurants to reimagine the customer experience, discover value in new products and services and use data to rethink business models.
+Agility, efficiencies and strong partnerships through digitally-led solutions are all critical ingredients on the menu for any service-based organization.
 Digital technology allows restaurants to meet diners where they are.

 Across casual dining, quick-service restaurants (QSRs) and fast food, there has been a massive shift to off-premise service models and self-service ordering, which continues to become more automated through artificial intelligence technology and is unlikely to shift back to pre-pandemic levels.